cp-roth/Roth-ML-project/results/tables/README.md

 Folder for all tables stored as .rds files.
+All tables for the final manuscript will have a _final in the name.